romansjr/romansjr/README.md

 # About romansjr (or Sarah)

 ## UPDATE
-I'm learning on codecademy plus freecodecamp!
+- I'm learning on codecademy plus freecodecamp!
+- I'm also learning Spanish via Duolingo!

 ### So who am I?
 - born and raised in NYC!